JustinWUP/collaborator/README.md

 * `rake db:setup` - This will seed the environment per db/seeds.rb
 * `rails s`
 * login as admin@admin.com / password
-* Go to localhost:3000/admin/settings and set up username/password for the robot settings.
-This allows login to github.
-(Will add OAuth later..)
 * Tada!

 For development: